What is the FHIR standard?

 - FHIR is an emerging standard developed by HL7 International.
 FHIR builds on the strengths of previous HL7 standards.
 The standard uses modern Web technologies such as RESTful APIs and JSON to facilitate health data exchange.

 The FHIR standard's advantages over HL7 are that it is easier to implement, more scalable and better suited to modern Web-based applications and mobile devices.

-Proper testing is important in the transition to FHIR
+Testing is important in transition to FHIR

 Careful testing during and after the transition to FHIR is essential for hospitals in Belgium.
 Proper testing of the FHIR implementation ensures timely error detection and risk reduction.
 A solid testing process is indispensable for a smooth transition from HL7 to FHIR.
 Now broadly speaking, how does such a testing process work:

 - Identification of technical problems: During testing, technical problems or bugs in the implementation of FHIR come to light.
 These problems should be resolved in a timely manner.